-How to Fit and Install a Garden Gate
+How to Hang a Garden Gate

 A garden gate can create a beautiful entrance into your garden as well as add some extra security and contain any pets.
 Whatever the reason you want to install a new garden gate, we have created this handy guide to explain what you need and how to go about fitting it yourself.